Cordovas-cmd/Team-profile-generator/README.md

 # Team-Profile-Generator

-Command line application that takes in information about employees on a software engineering team, then generate an HTML webpage that dispalys summaries for each person.
-Testing is key to make code maintainable, so unit testing foa all part of code and ensuring it passes each test.
+Command line application that takes in information about employees on a software engineering team, then generate an HTML webpage that dispalys Data for each person.
+I ran tests to verify that the info was correct.
+No room for errors.

 ## User Story
 ```md